Oral Mouth Care & Mucositis Treatment

 For more information from eviQ, a free online cancer treatment resource, click on the following links:

-If you are having treatment that has a high risk of mucositis (such as head and neck radiotherapy or high dose chemotherapies), we would also recommend starting a protective agent such as CaphosolĀ® Mouth WashĀ or Caphosol DispersibleĀ from the outset.
+If you are having treatment that has a high risk of mucositis (such as head and neck radiotherapy or high dose chemotherapies), we would also recommend starting a protective agent such as Caphosol ® Dispersibles from the outset.
 Please note, you should always seek regular advice and assessment from your Doctor or medical team and ensure your management is appropriate.
-For extremely dry mouth conditions (such as when your salivary glands are affected) something like Oral7® Moisturising Dry Mouth Gum, which isĀ pleasant tasting, can enhance saliva flow and relieve dry mouth conditions.Ā
+For extremely dry mouth conditions (such as when your salivary glands are affected) something like Oral7® Moisturising Dry Mouth Gum, which is pleasant tasting, can enhance saliva flow and relieve dry mouth conditions.

 For the management of mucositis, we recommend to continue with the above, but to add in a barrier product such as episil®, an oral liquid spray which can form a coating over the mouth and offer relief and mouth protection for up to 8 hours.
-Another alternative, GelX®, is a gel that can provide pain relief by forming a protective film.
 Other products are also available at your local pharmacy, such as Difflam® sore throat gargle, or a lignocaine gel to numb the area.
 Pain medications such as paracetamol can also be useful or consult your health care professional if you think you may need stronger relief.
 Antifungal treatments (available in pharmacies) may also be required sometimes, speak to your doctor if you think you may be developing oral thrush.

-Also think of aĀ zincĀ supplement.Ā Zinc plays an important role in tissue development, wound healing and repair, and features in international guidelinesĀ toĀ preventĀ oral mucositis in oral cancer patients receiving radiation therapy or chemoradiation.
+Also think of a zinc supplement.
+Zinc plays an important role in tissue development, wound healing and repair, and features in international guidelines to prevent oral mucositis in oral cancer patients receiving radiation therapy or chemoradiation.

 Oral Care Package: FAQs